Close Menu

 Hard Reset vs. Factory Reset

-These two terms are frequently confused, potentially leading to the unnecessary loss of data.
+These two terms are frequently confused, potentially leading to unnecessary loss of data.

 Hard Reset (Force Restart) Factory Reset (Erase All Content)